Chiefs tender Jody Fortson as exclusive rights free agent; re-sign Tershawn Wharton - NewsBreak

-They decided to tender tight end, Jody Fortson, as an exclusive rights-free agent, meaning the only team that can negotiate with him is the Chiefs.
+They decided to tender tight end, Jody Fortson, as an exclusive rights free agent, meaning the only team that can negotiate with him is the Chiefs.
+DE Chris Jones says he will be a ‘Chief for life’

-Fortson has been with the Chiefs for two seasons, and during that time, he has accumulated 14 receptions, 155 yards and four touchdowns.
-Former Chiefs Andrew Wylie says goodbye to Kansas City
+Fortson has been with the Chiefs for two seasons, and during that time he has accumulated 14 receptions, 155 yards and four touchdowns.

 He gives the Chiefs more depth at the tight end position, with Blake Bell being an unrestricted free agent.

 They also re-signed defensive lineman Tershawn Wharton to a one-year, $2 million deal.
-In his three seasons in Kansas City, he has played in 38 games, totaling five sacks.
+In his three seasons in Kansas city, he has played in 38 games, totaling five sacks.
+Former Chiefs RT Andrew Wylie signs with Washington Commanders

 These are just a few moves the Chiefs have made in what has already been a busy offseason.
 The Chiefs also signed offensive tackle Jawaan Taylor to a four-year, $80 million deal, replacing left tackle Orlando Brown Jr.